 The English Language Arts Program is designed to challenge students at all ability levels.
-Course offerings include full-year required courses offered at the College Preparatory and Honors levels, with Advanced Placement Language and Composition offered junior year and Advanced Placement Literature and Composition offered senior year.
+Course offerings include fullyear required courses offered at the College Preparatory and Honors levels, with Advanced Placement Language and Composition offered junior year and Advanced Placement Literature and Composition offered senior year.
 Students are also encouraged to select English elective courses.

-All English courses required for graduation align directly with the New Jersey Student Learning Standards (NJSLS) for English Language Arts / Literacy and prepare students for college and career readiness as measured by the Partnership for Assessment of Readiness for College and Careers (PARCC) assessment.
+All English courses required for graduation align directly with the New Jersey Student Learning Standards (NJSLS) for English Language Arts / Literacy and prepare students for college and career readiness as measured by the state assessments.
 Summer reading assignments and/or projects are mandatory in all full year required courses.